JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

 Now, if for step `3`, we were to use the affine model to partially decrypt, and take the difference, we'd have the output of step `3` independent of `last_key`.
 But this partial decryption goes through SBOX too, and the SBOX of the original A3S isn't completely affine!
 This means that our choice of `last_key` does affect the output of step `3`!
 You can think of this as "leaking" information of the `last_key`.

 Now why should expect `step1(pt1, pt2) == step3(ct1, ct2)` to hold true at a higher probability if `last_key` is correctly guessed?
 That's because if `step1` is done with the original A3S instead of our affine model (with the correct `kr`), the equality should _always_ hold.
 For our affine model however, it should hold with a somewhat higher probability, but with the added benefit of **not being dependent on `kr`**.
 This means we can guess the value of `last_key` independently of the rest of `kr`.
 In addition, we can guess `last_key` tryte by tryte, requiring only `27*9` guesses per known `pt1-pt2, ct1-ct2` pair.

+And since each tryte we try is independent of one another, each section of the A3S algorithm we are relying on to be affine is small, which means there's an _okay_ chance of our affine model behaving the same way as the original A3S.

 Here's the implementation: